-Civil Cabinet

-General Gabriel Nizigama

-Ex-minister of Public Security, this general replaces Evariste Ndavishimiye as Head of the Civil Cabinet of the President of the Republic at the end of August 2016.

-Military Cabinet

-General Ildephonse Habarurema

-This general heads the military cabinet of President Nkrunziza and is one of his trusted advisors.

-Cabinet of the Presidential Administration

-General Gervais Ndirakobuca alias Ndakugarika

-Head of the Cabinet of the Presidential Administration in charge of the national police, he is in charge of the police units specialising in the repression of those opposed to the regime (API, BAE, GMIR).

-Minister of Public Security

-General Alain-Guillaume Bunvoni

-Minister of Public Security and former head of the National Intelligence Service (SNR), he is one of the pillars of the Burundian security system and oversees the Burundian National Police (PNB) which, under his control, carries out repressive operations alongside the Imbonerakure.
+Civil Cabinet Military Cabinet Cabinet of the Presidential Administration Minister of Public Security General Gabriel Nizigama Ex-minister of Public Security, this general replaces Evariste Ndayishimiye as Head of the Civil Cabinet of the President of the Republic at the end of August 2016.
+General Ildephonse Habarurema This general heads the military cabinet of President Nkrunziza and is one of his trusted advisors.
+General Gervais Ndirakobuca alias Ndakugarika Head of the Cabinet of the Presidential Administration in charge of the national police, he is in charge of the police units specialising in the repression of those opposed to the regime (API, BAE, GMIR).
+General Alain- Guillaume Bunyoni Minister of Public Security and former head of the National Intelligence Service (SNR), he is one of the pillars of the Burundian security system and oversees the Burundian National Police (PNB) which, under his control, carries out repressive operations alongside the